To run the consumer, simply point it at the “import path” to your application’s

-- Indicates that the consumer should use UTC time for all tasks, crontabs and scheduling.
+- Indicates that the consumer should use UTC time for crontabs.
 Default is True, so it is not actually necessary to use this option.

-- Indicates that the consumer should use localtime for all tasks.
+- Indicates that the consumer should use localtime for crontabs.
 The default behavior is to use UTC everywhere.

 Running the consumer with 8 threads, a logfile for errors only, and a very short polling interval: